simplycycling/ansible-mac-dev-setup/README.md

 #### TODO:
 - Ascertain what remaining apps that need to be installed manually can be installed via brew.
+- Figure out how to set System Preferences from the command line, then Ansibilize them, as well.

 ### Requirements
 - Ansible